wessberg/rollup-plugin-ts/README.md

 #### `fileSystem`

-Optionally the [FileSystem](https://github.com/wessberg/rollup-plugin-ts/blob/master/src/util/file-system/file-system.ts) to use.
+Optionally the FileSystem to use.
 This is useful for example when you want to provide a virtual FileSystem to read from or write to.
+Note that this must conform with [the `System` interface declared by TypeScript](https://github.com/microsoft/TypeScript/blob/main/src/compiler/sys.ts#L1159), rather than the `fs` module.

 #### `hook`